brevzin/cpp_proposals/4340_extend_cnttp_3/extend-cnttp-3.md

 ```
 :::

-Note that this implicitly normalizes capacity — as long as the elements are the same, we will chose the same specialization of `impl`, which means we will end up with the same object (which will have whatever capacity it has).
+Note that this implicitly normalizes capacity — as long as the elements are the same, we will choose the same specialization of `impl`, which means we will end up with the same object (which will have whatever capacity it has).

 If for some reason, you actually _do_ want capacity to participate in all of this, that's easy too — just also pass in `capacity()` as an additional serialization argument.